WarrenK-design/Web-Applications-Assignment/README.md

 2. ***components*** - These are smaller compoenets which are used within the screens.
 These provide specific functionality and are tried to be designed to be as reusable as possible.
 The functionality within these components could all be placed within the *Screen* components but breaking up the components into smaller components makes it more manageable and easier to reuse components in different screens.
 For example the ***HomeScreen*** uses the ***MovieCard*** component to display the movies.
 The ***ProfileScreen*** has a MyMovies section containing the users favourite movies, the ***MovieCard*** component is reused to display the users favourite movies.

 # Running Application
 There is some configuration before the application can be run.
+The frontend and backend need to be running at the same time, open two terminals and run one component in each.

 ## Node Modules
 The *Node Modules* directory is not included, the package.json file can be used to install the node modules.